 5. Absence of leadership

 Employees look up to their supervisors for guidance in the workplace.
-Poor leadership communication may result from managers' inability to answer inquiries or clarify issues, leaving their staff even more puzzled than before.
+Poor leadership communication may result from managers' inability to answer inquiries or clarify issues, leaving their staff even more puzzled than before which can be one of the main causes of miscommunication at work.
 Because of this ambiguity, the employees may end up passing contradictory signals to each other.

 Upper management staff may overcome this drawback by monitoring the team as a whole and identifying the blockers in a project.
 This may be further improved by extending a helping hand to the team, with a few suggestions on their way out of the tunnel.